cockroachdb/docs/v21.1/cost-based-optimizer.md

 ## Join hints

-The optimizer supports hint syntax to force the use of a specific join algorithm.
+The optimizer supports hint syntax to force the use of a specific join algorithm even if the optimizer determines that a different plan would have a lower cost.
 The algorithm is specified between the join type (`INNER`, `LEFT`, etc.) and the `JOIN` keyword, for example:

 - `INNER HASH JOIN`
 - `OUTER MERGE JOIN`